sergree/sergree/README.md

 I have no PhD, MSc, or BSc.
 Only self-education in my free time.

+> *“No one can serve two masters.
+Either you will hate the one and love the other, or you will be devoted to the one and despise the other.
+You cannot serve both God and money.”*
+>
+> ― *Matthew 6:24 NIV*

 [music production]: https://en.wikipedia.org/wiki/Record_producer
 [Discord]: https://discord.com/
 [DSP]: https://en.wikipedia.org/wiki/Digital_signal_processing